radzima/meraki-updater/README.md

-        -f/--file           Set the CSV file to read for device updates -o/--output         Set the CSV file to write network devices (This file WILL be overwritten) -g/--get            Get network devices from all networks and write them to CSV -v/--ver/--version  Display the version of this script
+        -f/--file           Set the CSV file to read for device updates -o/--output         Set the CSV file to write network devices (This file WILL be overwritten) -g/--get            Get network devices from all networks and write them to CSV -m/--multinetwork   Update devices across multiple networks using a CSV -v/--ver/--version  Display the version of this script

 <br />